azapater/delphi-ternary-operator/README.md

-# Delphi Ternary Operator Demo
+# Delphi Ternary Conditional Operator Demo

-A console application demonstrating the new ternary operator (if-then-else expression) introduced in Delphi, highlighting its differences from `ifThen` and showcasing its capabilities.
+A console application demonstrating the new ternary conditional operator (if-then-else expression) introduced in Delphi 13 Florence, highlighting its differences from `ifThen` and showcasing its capabilities.

 ## Overview